kalinared/open-source-nist-phantom/README.md

 1. The bolt holes and fill port may need to be expanded if the 3D print resulted in a narrower hole.
 If so, drill out the holes using the tools described above.
 1. Tap the bolt holes and fill port.

+---

+This repository is developed and maintained by the Magnetic Imaging group, principally:

+- Kathryn Keenan, @katykeenan-nist

+Please reach out with questions and comments.